-Syntax INCLUDE UIMSDEFS FROM UIMS-TOOLS INCLUDE UIMSCOMMON FROM UIMS-TOOLS CALL GetPosition(Context, Contact, Syntax elements VHPos, vVPos, vErr) Context: The handle of the application context.
-Contact: The handle of the contact whose position you require. vHPos: A variable in which to return the horizontal coordinate of the position. vVPos: A variable in which to return the vertical coordinate of the position. vErr: This is a variable that must be supplied to return the completion status of the subroutine.
-It will contain a UIMS error code if an error has occurred or will be zero for successful completion.
-Comments The values returned specify the position of the top left-hand corner of the contact, relative to the top left-hand corner of its parent's client area (position 0,0).
+CALL GetPosition(Context, Contact, vHPos, vVPos, vErr)

+Contact The handle of the contact whose position you require.

+vHPos A variable in which to return the horizontal coordinate of the position.

+vVPos A variable in which to return the vertical coordinate of the position.

+vErr This is a variable that must be supplied to return the completion status of the subroutine.
+It will contain a UIMS error code if an error has occurred,

+The values returned specify the position of the top left-hand corner of the contact, relative to the top left-hand corner of its parent's client area (position 0,0).
 Note, however, that for ExclusiveGroup and InclusiveGroup contacts, the vertical position returned is that of the top of the title text (even if none is displayed), rather than the top of the enclosing box.

 The values returned will depend on the coordinate mode (text or graphics) currently selected for the application context.